Course delivery means the way the course is implemented. Course delivery involves synchronous or asynchronous learning or a combination of both:

 The following list describes the course delivery modes typically offered in higher education:

-Face-to-face means the course is delivered in the physical (“traditional”) classroom, where teaching and learning activities occur through in-person interaction.
+In-person means the course is delivered in a physical learning environment where instructional activities occur through direct in-person interaction.
+In-person learning is sometimes called face-to-face or traditional classroom learning.

-Online mode means the course is delivered asynchronously, in a fully virtual learning environment such as iLearn, Canadore’s learning management system (LMS).
+Online mode means the course is delivered through the Internet in a digital learning environment such as iLearn, Canadore’s learning management system (LMS).

 Hybrid (blended or multi-mode)

-Hybrid mode means the course is delivered with both a synchronous component (face-to-face or real-time virtual) and an asynchronous, fully online component.
+Hybrid mode means the course is delivered with a combination of synchronous components (in-person or real-time) and asynchronous (online) components.

-HyFlex mode means the course offers students the flexibility to attend the same course synchronously (face-to-face or real-time virtual), fully online (asynchronously), or both.
-What sets HyFlex delivery apart is that students have the control to choose their preferred delivery mode at any time throughout the course.
+HyFlex mode means the course offers students the flexibility to attend the same course synchronously (in-person or real-time), fully online, or both.
+What sets HyFlex delivery apart is that students have the flexibility to choose their preferred delivery mode at any time throughout the course.

 Faculty Guidance and Support